alvaro-prieto/splitLayout/README.md

 - Usage of a contextual modifier: App Layer, which allows some keys to have specific behaviors in each program, something very useful for personalized keyboard shortcuts.

+- Usage of textured keycaps in the modifiers to facilitate their location by touch

 - Optimized for the Spanish language

 - Usage of a visual layout as a mnemonic aid

 ## Descripción
 https://www.ergodox.io